What is a WMA?

 Youth Hunting Big Game On A WMA

-An appropriate hunting license and proof of Hunter Education certification is required if 10 years or older.
-All youths 6-16 are required to have a WMA permit (Type 094) or a quota permit where applicable, unless they are hunting with a Lifetime License.
-Youths age 6-16 may also apply for WMA quota hunts.
-Youths age 6-16 must be accompanied by an adult, 21 years of age or older, who must remain in a position to take immediate control of the hunting device, who is not required to have a license (if not hunting) but must wear 500 square inches of fluorescent orange.
+Proof of hunter education certificate is required for youths 10 years of age and older.
+An appropriate hunting license is also required for youths 13 years of age and older.
+All youths, aged 6–16, are required to have a WMA Non-quota Big Game Permit or a quota permit where applicable unless they are hunting with a Lifetime License.
+Youths aged 6–16 may also apply for WMA quota hunts.
+Youths aged 6–16 must be accompanied by an adult, 21 years of age or older, who must remain in a position to take immediate control of the hunting device, who is not required to have a license (if not hunting) but must wear 500 square inches of fluorescent orange.

 Specific Young Sportsman's Hunts

 Proof of hunter education certificate is required for youths 10 years of age and older.
 Young Sportsman's deer hunts are for youths 6 through 16 unless otherwise noted.
 Proper licenses and permits are required.
 Each youth must be accompanied by a non-hunting adult.
-Both adult and youth must wear 500-square inches of fluorescent orange.
+Both adults and youth must wear 500 square inches of fluorescent orange.

 Quota Hunt Permits